HabitatFramework/UserGuide/interface/interface.rst

 ----------------

 Timeout
 	Sets the amount of time the tool will wait for the database to respond.
 The default value is 15.
-This value should be increased if an error occurs such as ‘The connection to the database timed out’.
+This value should be increased if an error occurs such as 'The connection to the database timed out'.

 Page Size
 	Sets how many records are retrieved from the database and stored in memory.
 The default value is 100.
 Increasing this value can improve performance when browsing records, however this will increase the amount of RAM required by the application and significant increases in the page size value could cause the tool to stop responding.

 Display History Rows
-	Sets the number of entries displayed in the ‘History’ tab of the main window.
-For more details on the ‘History’ tab see :ref:`history_tab`.
+	Sets the number of entries displayed in the 'History' tab of the main window.
+For more details on the 'History' tab see :ref:`history_tab`.

 Delete Empty Bulk Update Rows
 	Removes the details of child records if they are these fields are not completed in the bulk update form if this checkbox is ticked.
 By default this box is unticked.